-The 2012 NFSS Annual Census is Currently Closed.
+The 2015 NFSS Annual Census is Now Closed.

 The National Finch and Softbill Society's Annual Census was started

 in 1984.
 Its purpose is to collect information about the numbers of each species

 kept in captivity and of those, the number being bred.
 The results of the Census

 The census is open to both NFSS members and non-members in the US and Canada, and

 results are published on the website and the NFSS Journal.
 Participants may choose

 to remain anonymous, or to have their name included in the census to help those

 working with the same species to locate each other.

 Everyone is encouraged to complete the census, from large-scale breeders and dealers,